 - For COFF ABI, the smallest possible container is used.

-should not be used.
-If they must be used, the bit-field may need to
+For code that must be portable between COFF ABI and EABI, bit-fields should not be used.
+If they must be used, the bit-field may need to be declared with conditionally compiled code.

-### C and C++ Standard Requirements for Bit-Fields
+C and C++ Standard Requirements for Bit-Fields

-hold the specified number of bits; the type need not be the same as the declared type.
+To hold the value of a bit-field, the C and C++ standards allow an implementation to allocate any addressable storage unit large enough to hold the specified number of bits; the type need not be the same as the declared type.
+(This strategy is used for COFF, but not for EABI.)

 C89, C99, and C++ have different options for possible declared types:

-- C++: any integral or enumeration type, including `bool`
+, or "some other implementation-defined type" - C++: any integral or enumeration type, including

-There is no `long long` type in strict C++, but because C99 has it, C++
+type in strict C++, but because C99 has it, C++

 compilers commonly support it as an extension.
 The C99 standard does not

-require an implementation to support `long` or `long long` declared types
+require an implementation to support long

 for bit-fields, but because C++ allows it, it is not uncommon for C